AI-and-Cultural-Computing/caicc_intensive_week2/stable_diffusion_demo_activity.md

     - 2c.
 Choosing a Good Prompt
     - 2d.
 Choosing a Guidance Scale
 #### Next week
-- Step 3: Improving Images of Faces
+- Step 3: Improving Images of Faces - add another model
-- Step 4: Building a Machine Learning Web App
+- Step 4: Building a Machine Learning Web App - share your app
-- Step 5: Collecting Data to Improve the Model
+- Step 5: Collecting Data to Improve the Model - allow feedback
 #### Beyond
-- Bonus: Extensions
+- Bonus: Extensions - Additional proejct enhancement

 ***
 ## STEP 0 - Setting Up

 - Save the notebook to *your* Google Account, otherwise you will be unable to save your edits
+   - **This would also be a good place for you to practice maintaining your code on github - create a new repo on your github account and copy your notebook to it**
 - Make sure you have a huggingface account (you will need this when you are asked to consent to model terms and to generate a write token)

 ## STEP 1 - Loading Pretrained Model